suckidzz/suckidzz/README.md

 Hmm, i've many talents, such as becoming a leader (wtf is that a talent lol), making music, being a loveable person hehe and many more.

-If you are interested in collaborating with me, hit this link below: https://www.linkedin.com/in/kvvvr https://www.instagram.com/kvvr___ or you can just email me at kurniawan.nuranwar17@gmail.com
+If you are interested in collaborating with me, hit this link: https://www.linkedin.com/in/kvvvr https://www.instagram.com/kvvr___ or you can just email me at kurniawan.nuranwar17@gmail.com